geoffreylitt/wildcard-onward-paper/paper.md

 (Footnote this paragraph?)
 This categorization is slightly oversimplified, and there are existing customization ecosystems that span both categories.
 For example, part of the success of browser extensions stems from the fact that the DOM encourages the use of standardized semantic UI elements; even if an app developer doesn't anticipate customization, merely using of semantic and accessible HTML creates a collateral benefit of easier extension.
 Another example of a middle ground is AppleScript, which provides system-wide low-level APIs for manipulating GUIs as a means of black-box customization, while also enabling developers to optionally add application-specific APIs to add support for semantic customization.

-With data-oriented customization and Wildcard, we use a hybrid approach that takes the best of both worlds.
+With Wildcard, we use a hybrid approach that takes the best of both worlds.
 Programmers implement an API wrapper that is internally implemented as a black-box customization, but externally provides a semantic interface to the application.
 End users get an ergonomic and simplified customization experience, but without the need to depend on a first-party application developer exposing extension APIs.

 One way to view this approach is as introducing a new abstraction barrier into black-box extension.
 Typically, a black box customization script combines two responsibilities: 1) mapping the low-level details of a user interface to semantic constructs (e.g., using CSS selectors to find certain page elements), and 2) the actual logic of the specific customization. (todo: could easily show examples of this from browser extensions, Chickenfoot, etc) Even though the mapping logic is often more generic than the specific customization (e.g., finding a given input element is independent of what text to insert into that element), the intertwining of these two responsibilities in a single script makes it very difficult to share the mapping logic across scripts.
 With Wildcard we propose a decoupling of these two layers: a community-maintained mapping layer, shared across many specific customizations by individual users.
 This architecture has been successfully used by projects like Gmail.js, an open source project that creates a convenient API for browser extensions to interface with the Gmail web email client.

 ## Proximity to use

-borrow from the in-place
+_borrow from convivial paper's discussion of in-place_

 - here's where "automation vs customization" comes in: automation frames it as entering a whole new scripting environment; we frame it more as just an alternate UI that you can use.
 - this is the heart of the gentle slope